-In this article, I argue for an interpretive approach to digitalization research that analyzes the tory, and the sociology of knowledge.
-Doing so, will offer two major benefits.
+In this article, I argue for an interpretive approach to digitalization research that analyzes the concepts, narratives, and belief systems in digitalization debates.
+I illustrate this methodological proposal by assessing the spread of network ideas.
+Many political actors and digitalization researchers follow network ideas, e.g. by claiming that the rise of a network society must lead to network governance.
+In contrast to this narrative, I argue that there are multiple visions of the digital society, each of which follows a specific pattern of epistemology, social imaginary, and political proposals.
+These competing self-interpretations must be investigated by digitalization research in order to map and evaluate different pathways into a digital society.
+For doing so, critical conceptual analysis draws on standing approaches in political theory, critical conceptual history, and the sociology of knowledge.
+It offers two major benefits for digitalization research.
 Firstly, it provides a systematic overview of competing governance rationalities in the digital society, enabling a critical evaluation of their potentials and proposals.
-Secondly, it enhances the methodological rigor of digitalization research itself by reviewing the narratives researchers tell.
+Secondly, it enhances the methodological rigor of digitalization research by reviewing the narratives researchers themselves tell.
 I substantiate these claims by analyzing and historicizing the above network narrative.
-I trace it back to cybernetics and show that it has been used multiple times in efforts to re-shape the way we think about society and politics, including our notion of subjectivity, power, and governance.
+Tracing it back to cybernetics, I show that it has been used multiple times in efforts to reshape the way we think about society and politics, including our concepts of subjectivity, power, and governance.